We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Classes: on-demand, live, and competitive, plus personal training sessions ($40 per 30-minute session)

-- Workout types: barre, boxing, cardio, dance, kickboxing, meditation, Pilates, pre- and postnatal, strength training, stretching, tai chi, toning, kettlebells, and yoga
+- Workout types: barre, boxing, cardio, chair, competitive, dance, family fun, kettlebells, kickboxing, meditation, Pilates, pre- and postnatal, step, strength training, stretching, tai chi, toning, yoga, and personal training

 - Warranty: 1-year (can purchase a 2-, 3-, or 5-year extended warranty)